omnect/meta-omnect/README.md

-This is actually only one prominent case how to preset a special configuration in the image, here a systemd environment file that allows to define a set of interfaces systemd shall consider during its test for the device being online.
+This is actually only one prominent case how to preset a special configuration in the image, here a systemd environment file that allows to define a set of interfaces which systemd shall consider during its test for the device being online.

 It can be copied into `factory` partition as described here:
 [omnect-cli Copy Files into or from Image](https://github.com/omnect/omnect-cli/blob/main/README.md#copy-files-into-or-from-image)